zrhoffman/svpn-login/README.md

-# F5 VPN Command-line client
+# F5 SSLVPN Command-line client

-This software allows you to connect to an [F5 Networks](https://f5.com/) VPN server (BIG-IP APM) without using their proprietary VPN client.
+This software allows you to connect to an [F5 Networks](https://f5.com/) VPN server (BIG-IP APM) using their proprietary SSLVPN client backend but without any graphical frontend.

 **It is not supported or affiliated with F5 in any way.** I actually find it rather sad the client they provide is so terribly poor that I had to write this in